Shanna Moakler: Television

+Filmography

 Personal life

 Moakler had a relationship with rock star Billy Idol in 1997.
 The couple appeared together in a scene of The Wedding Singer.
 Moakler has described Idol as a gentleman, but "not too sweet and sensitive."
 She also praised his intelligence and flair for history and philosophy.

 Moakler started dating boxer Oscar De La Hoya in October 1997, and they moved in together in early 1998.
 The couple announced their engagement in October 1998.
 They have one child together, a daughter.
-Moakler has said "it wasn't a planned pregnancy, but it was understood if it happened it was beautiful and if it didn't that was fine too."
 In September 2000, the relationship abruptly ended when Moakler, who was at home watching the Latin Grammy Awards on television, saw De La Hoya escorting another woman to the show.
 In December 2000, Moakler filed a $62.5 million palimony suit against her ex-fiancé, claiming he was an alcoholic, abusive to her and to their daughter, and that he used them "as props to promote his public image."
 The case was settled out of court in 2001 for an undisclosed amount.
 After the time of De La Hoya's split from Moakler, he had little contact with his daughter, although he continued to provide financial support.

 Moakler dated actor Dennis Quaid from February to October 2001.
 They were together when she was approached by Playboy, and they discussed it before she posed nude in the magazine.